slu2023/slu-personal-project-proposal-no2/README.md

 ### Opening method

-Display introduction, then jump to pronoun class.
+1. Display introduction.

 ### Pronoun method

-Ask the user how to address them, then use the user input to ask choice question.
+1. Display question "How to address the user?".
+2. Store the user input inside a string.

 ### Choice method

-letting the user jump to ENG-CS or CS-ENG.
+1. Display text with user input.
+2. Shows a for each loop allowing the user to select between loop 2 and loop 3.
+3. If the user didn't pick a choice, return invalided input.
+4. Bring the user into the room they just selected.

 ### English-ComputerLanguage method

+string newMessage = string.empty;
+foreach(char c in message)
+{
+   new message += (char)(c + this.shift);
+}
+return newMessage;

 #### Input method

-Has to be valid English.

-#### Encipher method

-#### Decipher method
+Console.WriteLine = "Input the text that you want to translate:";
+Text = Console.ReadLine;

 #### DisplayResult method

 Display computer language.
+result = newMessage;

 ### ComputerLanguage-English method

+string newMessage = string.empty;
+foreach(char c in message)
+{
+   new message += (char)(c - this.shift);
+}
+return newMessage;

 #### Input method

-Can't be null.

-#### Encipher method

-#### Decipher method
+Console.WriteLine = "Input the information that you want to translate:";
+Information = Console.ReadLine;

 #### DisplayResult method

-Display English.
+Display computer language.
+result = newMessage;

 ### Closing method

+1. Display closing.
-Display question if wants to do another one, loops back or says goodbye.
+2. Shows a question asking if the user wants to generate another one.
+3. If yes, loop back to intro where the entire process starts again.
+4. Else, return goodbye.